Cryptococcus gattii: Nomenclature

-Disease summary

-Cryptococcal disease is an uncommon disease that can affect the lungs (pneumonia) and nervous system (causing meningitis and focal brain lesions called cryptococcomas) in humans.
-The main complication of lung infection is respiratory failure.
-Central nervous system infection may lead to hydrocephalus, seizures, and focal neurological deficit.
+Etymology

+The genus name Cryptococcus comes from Ancient Greek κρυπτός (kruptós), meaning "hidden", and κόκκος (kókkos), meaning "grain".
+The specific name gattii comes from Italian mycologist Franco Gatti.

-Environmental occurrence
+Environmental microbiology

+C. gattii occupies an environmental niche in decaying hollows of trees native to tropical as well as subtropical and temperate regions.
+It may then contaminate nearby soil or persist in wood products.

+Distribution

 Soil debris associated with certain tree species has been found frequently to contain C. gattii VGIII MATα and MATa, and less commonly VGI MATα, in Southern California.
 These isolates were fertile, were found to be indistinguishable from the human isolates by genome sequence, and were virulent in in vitro and animal tests.
 Isolates were found associated with Canary Island pine (Pinus canariensis), American sweetgum (Liquidambar styraciflua), and Pohutukawa tree (Metrosideros excelsa).

 One study concluded "[j]ust as people who travel to South America are told to be careful about drinking the water, people who visit other areas like California, the Pacific Northwest, and Oregon need to be aware that they are at risk for developing a fungal infection, especially if their immune system is compromised."

 Epidemiology

+C. gattii infections were initially thought to be restricted to tropical and subtropical regions.
+C. gattii is the predominant cause of cryptococcosis in sub-Saharan Africa.
 The highest incidences of C. gattii infections occur in Papua New Guinea and Northern Australia.
-Though cases have been reported in various other regions including Brazil, India and the Pacific Northwest of North America.
+However cases have been reported in various other regions including Brazil, India and the Pacific Northwest of North America.

-Unlike Cryptococcus neoformans, C. gattii is not particularly associated with human immunodeficiency virus infection or other forms of immunosuppression.
-The fungus can cause disease in healthy people, potentially due to its ability to grow extremely rapidly within white blood cells.

 In the United States, C. gattii serotype B, subtype VGIIa, is largely responsible for clinical cases.
 The VGIIa subtype was responsible for the outbreaks in Canada; it then appeared in the U.S. Pacific Northwest.